withakedo/terraform-provider-checkmk/docs/resources/tag_group.md

 Optional:

 - `aux_tags` (List of String) List of auxiliary tag IDs associated with this tag.
-Optional.
+Optional, defaults to empty list.